 Understand what CTAs, subject lines, and layouts work best

-This benefit of email A/B testing allows you to incorporate data into your email marketing strategy.
+This benefit of split testing allows you to incorporate data into your email marketing strategy.
 You stop guessing about whether subscribers will like an offer or respond to a specific CTA and instead gather data to prove (or disprove) your ideas.

 Use A/B test takeaways on other channels

-Are you ready to learn how to A/B test your email campaigns?
+Are you ready to learn how to split test your email campaigns?
 Get started now:

 1. Pick what you’ll test